ahmedelbougha/birdie-test/README.md

 b.
 In the home page I displayed the list of recipients in a grid/card formats, recipient names or any personal data, so I decided to use the recipient id as name place holder.

 c.
-In the dashboard page I displayed a table that show counts of each event type of the recipient and a time line of events (limited to 20 events)
+In the dashboard page I displayed a summary table that shows counts of each event type of the recipient - as a kind of statistics - and a time line of events (limited to 20 events)

 d.
 The API call that retrieve recipient's event is limited to 20 events ordered by the timestamp descending

 e.
-No pager implemented as I'm only showing case of building APIs and and Frontend display, but I believe this would be a good improvement for the task.
+No pager implemented as I'm only showing case of building APIs and Frontend display, but I believe this would be a good improvement for the task.

 f.
-You may notice that the `count` in API call are not reflecting the actual returned count of records, I believe this is an improvement
+You may notice that the `count` in API call are not reflecting the actual returned count of records, I believe this is an improvement.

 g.
+In sagas I implemented 3 different request functions (frontend/store/sagas/requests/recipients.ts), I believe they should be merged into one requester function that is called with URL path as parameter, this is an improvement.

+h.
 I implemented Github action to fetch dependencies, check the linting, run the tests and deploy to a server for both Frontend and Backend, that way I made my builds and changes deployments to AWS server easier and smoother.

-h.
+i.
 If I have more time for this task, I would implement docker/docker-compose in order to make it easier to test.